Bioconductor/bioc_git_transition/admin-docs/configure.md

 <a name="sshlocale"></a>
 ### SSH locale

-See this issue for details:
+When a user ran 'git pull' with a non-C and non-US locale, the remote server (i.e., git.bioconductor.org) issued a perl warning that setting the locale failed and the fallback locale ("en_US.UTF-8") would be used.
+See this issue for full details:

 https://github.com/Bioconductor/bioc_git_transition/issues/34

-When a user ran 'git pull' with a non-C and non-US locale, the remote server (i.e., git.bioconductor.org) issued a perl warning:

-    perl: warning: Setting locale failed.
-    perl: warning: Please check that your locale settings:
-    	LANGUAGE = (unset),
-    	LC_ALL = (unset),
-    	LC_TIME = "en_GB.UTF-8",
-    	LC_MONETARY = "en_GB.UTF-8",
-    	LC_MEASUREMENT = "en_GB.UTF-8",
-    	LC_NUMERIC = "en_GB.UTF-8",
-    	LC_PAPER = "en_GB.UTF-8",
-    	LANG = "en_US.UTF-8"
-        are supported and installed on your system.
-    perl: warning: Falling back to a fallback locale ("en_US.UTF-8").

 To prevent this, the git server was modified to prevent clients from propagating their locale variables via SSH.

-There are 2 SSH config files, one is for clients connecting to the host and the other is for the ssh daemon running on the host.
+There are 2 SSH config files, one is for clients connecting to the host (/etc/ssh/ssh_config) and another for the ssh daemon running on the host (/etc/ssh/sshd_config).

 Modify the config file for the daemon, /etc/ssh/sshd_confg, by commenting out this line

     AcceptEnv LANG LC_*